goneplaid/obsidian-work-notes/Quarterly Review.md

 Goals

 - Read the microservices book
-- Become more familiar with the bac
+- Become more familiar with the backend systems at Hivewire
+- Continue learning about the frontend/backend systems to the point where I can make meaningful architectural contributions to the frontend

 #### Interpersonal Skills